data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 - subset
 - vector

-## Chapter Overview
+## Chapter overview

-Data scientists working in education don't always have access to student level data, so knowing how to model publicly available datasets, as in [the previous chapter](#c9), is a useful skill.
+Data scientists working in education don't always have access to student level data, so knowing how to model publicly available datasets, as in [*the previous chapter*](#c9), is a useful skill.
 This walkthrough builds upon and extends the focus on aggregate data in the last chapter to focus on a change over time in students with disabilities in each state.
-We note that analyses that involve time can go by a number of names, such as longitudinal analyses or time series analyses, or - less formally - analyses or studies of change over time.
+We note that analyses that involve time can go by a number of names, such as longitudinal analyses or time series analyses, or---less formally---analyses or studies of change over time.

 Here, we primarily use the term longitudinal analysis to refer to analyses of data at multiple time points.
 While data from two time points would be included in